NexPlayer/TizenWebOS/ps5/api.md

 #### <a id="getcurrentsubtitle"></a>player.getCurrentSubtitle() ⇒ number

-Retrieve the number id of the current subtitle.
-If the returned value is -1 no subtitle is selected.
+Retrieves the number id of the current subtitle.
+If the returned value is -1, no subtitle is selected.

 **Returns**: number - id of the current subtitle.